uvaydovd/spectrum_sensing_stitching/README.md

     usage: bin2h5.py

 data_gen.py - Dataset generator where signals do not overlap, signal labels are 1D arrays with multi-class labels.
-This code is used to generate the dataset used to train the standard UNet.
-Highly suggest looking into code and making change to hyper-parameters as needed.
+Highly suggest looking into code and making changes to hyper-parameters as needed.

     usage: data_gen.py

-data_gen_overlap.py - Dataset generator where signals do overlap, signal labels are 2D matrices where each row is a different class for multi-label multi-class fashion.
-This dataset is used to train MiliNet.
+data_gen_overlap.py - Dataset generator where signals do overlap, signal labels are 2D matrices where each row is a different class in a multi-label multi-class fashion.
+This dataset is used to train the multilabel model with self-attention.
 Highly suggest looking into code and making changes to hyper-parameters as needed.

     usage: data_gen_overlap.py